1947

 their lives were not their own.
 Jack was personally involved with Harry S. Truman, the

-Democratic Party, and TWA, essentially, was sent to war.
+Democratic Party, and TWA essentially was sent to war.
 Many letters and telegrams were sent

 back and forth between the Fryes and Meem which detailed the enormity of trying to plan a big

-home, amid the fray of winning a war in Europe.
-In the midst of all this, Helen and Jack lost a
+home amid the fray of winning a war in Europe.
+In the midst of all this Helen and Jack lost a

-to include a nursery.
+was to include a nursery.

 Jack also was spearheading the development of the first modern airliner, the Lockheed